tayciryahmed/tayciryahmed.github.io/_posts/2018-07-13-Building-Parallel-Corpora-Using-Cross-Lingual-Bag-Of-Words.markdown

 or cross-lingual, meaning that semantically similar documents should be close in the multidimensional representation space.

-Although most recent research works focus on multilingual word embeddings as a numerical representation of text data [2], here we present a generalization of Bag-Of-Words to a cross-lingual setup, where we represent all documents in the same space irrespectively of their language.
+Although most recent research [works](https://arxiv.org/abs/1710.04087) focus on multilingual word embeddings as a numerical representation of text data, here we present a generalization of
+Bag-Of-Words to a cross-lingual setup, where we represent all documents in the same space irrespectively of their language.
 Below is the explicit implementation of the algorithm:

 ![Implementation of CLBOW: Cross-Lingual Bag of Words]({{site.baseurl}}/assets/images/algo1.png)